zoicware/ZOICWARE/features.md

 ### Ultimate Context Menu

 #### Add to Menu
-- **Additional Files to New Menu** - add the ability to create new registry files, PowerShell scripts, and batch files
+- **Additional Files to New Menu** - add the ability to create new registry files, PowerShell scripts and batch files
 - **Additional ps1 Options** - open PowerShell files with PowerShell or PowerShell ISE as admin
 - **Snipping Tool** - add a shortcut to open the snipping tool or instantly take a snip
 - **Shutdown** - add a `Shutdown` button